Paul and James Harmonized | Austin McCormick

 *Editor’s Note: This blog post is a portion of Pastor Austin McCormick’s sermon manuscript from a message titled “Faith Without Works is Dead, Pt.3.”
 The author was greatly helped by the commentators Matthew Poole and Francis Turretin in arranging these four points.
 For a more thorough examination of the differences between Paul and James on justification, the author encourages readers to consult Poole and Turretin.

-Starting in verse 21, James uses the word “justified” for the first time in his letter.
+In James 2:21, James uses the word “justified” for the first time in his letter.
 And within this part of his argument, he teaches that we are “justified by works” three times.
 Upon an initial glossing of this phrase we have an apparent, although not an actual, contradiction to Paul’s teaching in Romans 3:28 that we are justified by faith alone.
 I have intentionally called this an “apparent” contradiction because the phrases themselves initially seem to contradict one another.
 But when we consider them in their respective contexts, we should be able to discern that they are not actually contradicting one another.
 Rather, their teachings perfectly harmonize.
 Let us then look at four contextual factors that help us see that Paul and James are not at odds with one another.

 I. Different Contexts